Premature Birth Connected To Low Vitamin D and Progesterone Levels In Pregnancy

 Vitamin D is an essential nutrient that maintains the body’s levels of calcium and regulates the efficiency of calcium absorption.
 This is essential as low bone mineral density leads a higher risk of fractures and later in life to osteoporosis and hip fracture.

 Although supplementing with bioidentical progesterone is helpful for osteoporosis, as that is the hormone that builds bone, ensuring good vitamin D levels is vital too.

 It is needed for bones and muscles, to support the immune system, fighting inflammation and may also help treat high blood pressure.

-We in the UK get most of our Vitamin D from sunlight but it is estimated that more than half of the adult population have insufficient levels of vitamin D and that 16% have deficient levels during winter and spring.
+In the UK we get most of our Vitamin D from sunlight but it is estimated that more than half of the adult population have insufficient levels of vitamin D and that 16% have deficient levels during winter and spring.

-Of great concern is that new research has shown that women who have low levels of vitamin D during pregnancy are more likely to go into labour early and give birth to preterm babies.
-This particularly affects women of African or Puerto Rican origin and has been discovered by the University of Pittsburgh Graduate School of Public Health.
+Previous research has shown that women who have low levels of vitamin D during pregnancy are more likely to go into labour early and give birth to premature babies.

 Why it is a problem

 The researchers found that vitamin D deficiency was most strongly related to preterm births with damage to the placenta caused by inflammation.

 “Preterm birth is the most important problem in modern obstetrics,” said Hyagriv N. Simhan, M.D., Medical Director of Obstetrics and Director of Clinical Innovation at Pittsburgh School of Medicine.